thaynnara007/pokedex/README.md

 ### Classification

 - Here there are some examples of successful images classification
-- There is more examples of classification in examples package
+- There are more examples of classification in examples package
 - Pikachu
  ![pikachu](https://github.com/thaynnara007/pokedex/blob/master/examples/pikachu.png)
 - Charmander